By Nick Hernandez

 1. Know why you are budgeting.
 If you’re developing a budget just because someone says it’s a good idea, it probably won’t help very much.
 Similarly, if you’re just following the steps in a practice finance workbook because it suggests this is a great way to move towards financial success, budgeting won’t help much at all.
 The reason for budgeting is to help you spend less than you earn.
 It shows you where your spending weaknesses are and provides the structure for you to get stronger in those areas.
+It can also help you determine whether you need a loan for your medical practice to keep operations running smoothly.
 If you’re in the dark about how much your practice spends and where you spend it, changing habits will be difficult.
 And even if you’re financially comfortable, a budget can help you identify unnecessary expenditures and deduce ways to redirect funds towards your priorities.

 2. Be realistic.
 It’s not going to work if you make huge, unrealistic assumptions right off the bat.
 Small steps work; big steps result in failure.
 Operating a medical practice can be unpredictable at times, and things happen that are out of your control.
 Consequently, look at where money can be moved around within a budget.
 For example, practices often use budgets to plan for future business growth and expansion.
 Capital saved on regular business expenditures may be placed into a special reserve account designated for selecting new business opportunities.
 Budgeting for future growth opportunities ensures that practices have capital on hand when needing to make quick decisions for expanding business operations.
 This capital may also be used during slow economic times as a safety net for paying regular business expenses.